 - 1. A numerical address shall be assigned for each proposed lot within a single-family residential development.
 Each approved address shall be consistent with the address range. - 2.
 All residential development, including all subdivisions, townhomes, attached homes, row houses, duplexes, triplexes, single-family homes, cluster developments, and off-street residential complexes, shall be assigned a numerical address for each residential dwelling unit. - 3.
-Any secondary residential building proposed for a parcel with an existing residential dwelling unit shall be addressed using an approved numerical address consistent with the existing street address range prior to issuance of a building permit. - 4.-A change in existing address sequencing shall be approved by the Building and Neighborhood Services Department or BNS designee and recommended to FMPC and BOMA for final approval. - a.
+Any secondary residential building proposed for a parcel with an existing residential dwelling unit shall be addressed using an approved numerical address consistent with the existing street address range prior to issuance of a building permit. - 4.
+A change in existing address sequencing shall be approved by the Building and Neighborhood Services Department or BNS designee and recommended to FMPC and BOMA for final approval. - a.
 There is a duplication or out-of-sequence street number address. - b.
-A secondary residential dwelling requires an address and the current address sequencing do not allow room for additional addresses within the addressing range. - 5.
+A secondary residential dwelling requires an address and a "A" or "B" can be utilized along with the numerical address. - 5.
 Addressing identification of buildings shall be consistent with identification and signage requirements described in this document in SECTION 9: Premise Identification. - 6.
 Open space lots that contain utilities shall be addressed and the address will be placed in the location field of the associated permit. - 7.
 The address for a corner lot shall be dependent on the street the front door faces.
-An applicant shall select the street which the building will front prior to final BNS sign-off on the Addressing Plan for a final plat, site plan, or development plan. - 8.
-Addresses shall be on final plats before approval and recording of final plat.
+An applicant shall select the street which the building will front prior to final Building and Neighborhood Services Department or BNS sign-off on the Addressing Plan for a final plat, site plan, or development plan. - 8.
+Addresses shall be on final plats before approval or recording of final plat.